Liftings of polynomial systems decreasing the mixed volume: Introduction

 \section{Introduction}

-The Bernstein–Khovanskii–Kouchnirenko (BKK) theorem~\cite{B75}, \cite[Section~7.5]{CLO05} states that the number of isolated solutions of a system of $d$ Laurent polynomials in $d$ variables in the algebraic torus $(\C^*)^d$ is bounded above by the mixed volume of the Newton polytopes of the polynomials.
+The Bernstein–Khovanskii–Kouchnirenko (BKK) theorem states that the number of isolated solutions of a system of $d$ Laurent polynomials in $d$ variables in the algebraic torus $(\C^*)^d$ is bounded above by the mixed volume of the Newton polytopes of the polynomials~\cite{B75}, \cite[Section~7.5]{CLO05}.
 This bound only depends on the monomials occurring in the different polynomials and may or may not be attained by a concrete choice of coefficients.
 Whether the mixed volume bound is attained depends on the solvability of lower-dimensional systems determined by the convex geometry of the Newton polytopes~\cite{B75}.

 Homotopy continuation is an important technique to solve polynomial systems by tracking the solutions of a known start system to the solutions of a system of interest along the paths of a homotopy.
 The computational complexity of this method depends on the number of paths to be tracked and the cost of tracking each path.
 It can be difficult to judge how the two costs are related.
 Ideally one wants to track only as many paths as the system of interest has solutions.
-Therefore a homotopy continuation method needs a good upper bound on the number of solutions and a suitable start system.
+In practical applications that number is almost always much lower than the number of solutions of the start system.
+In total, a homotopy continuation method needs a good upper bound on the number of solutions and a suitable start system.
 In \cite{huberSturmfels}, Huber and Sturmfels show how to construct efficient start systems using the geometry of the Newton polytopes, introducing mixed subdivisions for sparse homotopy continuation.
 Solvers based on this approach are the current state of the art and are implemented in \texttt{PHCpack}~\cite{phcpack} and as \texttt{HomotopyContinuation.jl} in \texttt{Julia}~\cite{hcJulia}.
 The number of paths to be tracked in a sparse homotopy is the mixed volume of the Newton polytopes of the target system.
 In practice, however, the mixed volume bound is often not attained and therefore sparse homotopy continuation still tracks superfluous paths that do not lead to actual torus solutions of the system.

 In this paper we propose to study \emph{liftings} of polynomial systems to equivalent systems with more equations and more variables but fewer paths to be tracked.
 After laying out the idea, we present methods for liftings that work for certain dense-enough systems of polynomials (Theorem~\ref{thm:main}), system with linear dependency in a facial subsystem (Theorem~\ref{thm:linearly_dependent}), and for bivariate systems (Theorem~\ref{thm:bivariate_lifting}).